spsforks/QB64-Wiki/$INCLUDE.md

 * **Compile** the program.
 **Note: Once the program is compiled, the included text files are no longer needed with the program EXE.*

+## Special notes

+If an error occurs in an include file:
+* in addition to [_ERRORLINE](_ERRORLINE), the function [_INCLERRORLINE[(_INCLERRORLINE) also returns the number of which text line in the include file caused the error.
+It is 0 if an include file is not being executed.
+* the function [_INCLERRORFILE$](_INCLERRORFILE$) contains the name of the include file where the error occurred.
+It is "" if an include file is not being executed.

 ## Example(s)

 ```vb